smartdev328/tiek-automa/packages/site/src/pages/docs/en/environments.md

 {{baseUrl}}/api/dog-breeds
 ```

-The double curly braces denote the slots and are filled in by the templating engine [Handlebars](https://handlebarsjs.com/).
+The **double curly braces** denote the slots (ex. ```{{BASE_URL}}```) and are filled in by the templating engine [Handlebars](https://handlebarsjs.com/).
 To fill the slots, Handlebars is provided with a list of variables known as environment variables and a collection of which is named as Environment.
 Please refer to Handlebars documentation for further reference of the template capabilities.

 ### Global Environment
 Typically, start using the global environment.
 Variables declared here are available to all monitors without further configuration.